jmcnamara/XlsxWriter/README.txt

+This is a port of the Perl module Excel::Writer::XLSX to Python.

-There is no working code here.
+There is no working code here yet.

-This is just experimental code that may disappear in the future.
+Check back in February.
+Set a watch in GitHub in the meantime.